iNavFlight/inav/docs/Settings.md

 ### nav_mc_pos_xy_p

-Controls how fast the drone will fly towards the target position.
+Controls how fast the multirotor will fly towards the target position.
 This is a multiplier to convert displacement to target velocity

 | Default | Min | Max |
 | --- | --- | --- |